 Unfortunately, some of these fascinating snow globes, the ones you shake and snow appears to fall onto a festive scene, are imported from countries not governed by safety standards.
-Some of these actually contain antifreeze, which we now can be fatal for our pets if ingested.
+Some contain antifreeze, which we now can be fatal for our pets if ingested.

 Candles can be fire hazards.

-Although not many people actually light candles on their Christmas trees, as in days gone by, many homes now have “aroma” candles and tea lights around the living room.
+Although not many people light candles on their Christmas trees, many homes now have “aroma” candles and tea lights around the living room as in days gone by.
 These give off delightful perfumes, but they are also a fire hazard when your pet is around.
 Our curious friends can reach out a paw or take a sniff with a resulting nasty burn.
 There is also the risk of a candle being knocked over as the dog brushes past.

 The dangers of sparkly tinsel

 Please think twice before adding tinsel, as blocked intestines and seasonal surgery instead of that bracing Christmas morning walk and wrestling with the turkey is unlikely to make it a happy Christmas.
 That doesn’t mean you can’t dress the tree up – why not tie on ribbons in festive colours as an alternative, keeping your dog safer too.

 What is lovelier than festive Poinsettia plants or mistletoe hanging over the doorway?
-While these traditional Christmas plants might look eye-catching, they’re all rather toxic if eaten by our pets.
+While these traditional Christmas plants might look eye-catching, they’re all toxic if eaten by our pets.
 Other poisonous plants include ferns, amaryllis and holly and, of course, sap from the Christmas tree pine needles.
-If you do decide you need this plants in your home this festive season, ensure that they are placed well out of your pet’s reach.
+If you decide you need these plants in your home this festive season, ensure that they are placed well out of your pet’s reach.

 Of course, this doesn’t mean you can’t decorate your home to welcome Christmas – but take a little care to keep your pet safe.